-Party, Sparkle And Shine All Year Round With These 9 Iconic Quotes
+Feel Festive All Year Round With These 9 Iconic Festive Themed Happiness Quotes

-In the midst of our daily duties, work and the general task of living, the spirit of celebration can sometimes feel a million miles away.
+In the midst of our daily duties, work and the general task of living, the spirit of celebration can sometimes feel a million miles away….
 But never fear!
 This post is here to invigorate your celebratory self.
-So whether you're desk bound and seeking joie de vivre, about to go to a party and looking for a little pep or spending a luxury Sunday relaxing at home, you'll find the perfect tonic here.
+So whether you’re desk bound and seeking joie de vivre, about to go to a party and looking for a little pep or spending a luxury Sunday recouperating at home, you’ll find the perfect festive top up here.

 After all, what’s the use of a diligent weekly wellness practice if you can’t celebrate all that happiness you’ve found?
 Hip hip hooray!